 A spa originates at a location mainly due to the water from a spring or well.
-The water, with certain mineral constituents and often warm gives the spa meaning from one or more of the following points of view (De-Vierville, 1998):
+The water, with certain mineral constituents and often warm gives the spa meaning from one or more of the following points of view (DeVierville, 1998):

-Religious, mythical, symbolic
+- 1. Religious, mythical, symbolic

-Social, political, economic
+- 2. Social, political, economic

-Aesthetic, artistic, literary
+- 3. Aesthetic, artistic, literary

-Philosophical, scientific, technological and medical.
+- 4. Philosophical, scientific, technological and medical.

-Associated with most spas are the used

-of muds (peloids) which either are found at the site or are imported from special locations.
-As an example, at Piestany in Slovakia, there is a special laboratory that test muds or clays for their mineral content and their therapeutic benefits.
+Associated with most spas are the used of muds (peloids) which either are found at the site or are imported from special locations.
+As an example, at Pieštany in Slovakia, there is a special laboratory that test muds or clays for their mineral content and their therapeutic benefits.
 The muds are stored in tanks and "cured" for maximum benefit.
 The three classification of muds are:

-Pure mineral (fango, mud) - neutral Mainly mineral (sea mud or liman) - dkaline

-Mainly vegetable peloid (moor, peat) - acid
+- 1. Pure mineral (fango, mud) neutral - 2.
+Mainly mineral (sea mud or liman) alkaline - 3.
+Mainly vegetable peloid (moor, peat) acid

+The spas at Calstoga, California, use a mixture of volcanic ash and peat moss for their "muds" (Lund, 1979).
 The skin effects of mud are:

-Increase the body temperature
+- 1. Increase the body temperature

-Lowering of blood pressure
+- 2. Lowering of blood pressure

-Influence on mineral metabolism and blood chemistry
+- 3. Influence on mineral metabolism and blood chemistry